Learning About Vesicoureteral Reflux (VUR) in Newborns

 Vesicoureteral reflux (VUR) is the backward flow of urine inside the body.
 Urine is made by the kidneys and is supposed to flow to the bladder through the ureters and then leave the body.
 But when it flows backward, from the bladder to the kidneys, it can cause bacteria to reach your baby's kidneys.
 This could cause an infection or scarring.

-VUR may be congenital problem.
+VUR may be a congenital problem.
 This means your baby was born with it.
-A fever is often the only symptom of VUR in infants.
+VUR ranges from mild to severe.
+Mild cases often need no treatment.

 Many children don't need treatment for VUR.
 The ureters grow as a child gets older.
 Mild cases of VUR often go away by the time a child is 5 years old.

 With VUR, urinary tract infections (UTIs) are more likely.
 If your baby gets a UTI, your baby will likely be prescribed antibiotics.
 Antibiotics may also be given to prevent UTIs.

 The hospital staff is well prepared to care for babies with this condition.
 They will do everything they can to help.
 If you need it, ask for support from friends and family.
 You can also ask the hospital staff about counselling and support.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 Enter D178 in the search box to learn more about "Learning About Vesicoureteral Reflux (VUR) in Newborns".